Japanese Hair Straightening: Sorting Through The Fog

-It’s easy to get confused with your hair straightening options, Japanese Hair Straightening or Thermal Reconditioning.
-In researching these new innovative hair straightening services, I’ve come to understand the most important things you need, an experienced professional.
-Like any chemical hair treatment, it takes some time to get the experience of how different hair types react any chemical treatment.
-A hairdressers past experience with perms, hair straighteners and hair colors will lend knowledge in being able to identify a number of critical issues that need attention when considering hair straighteners.
+It’s easy to get confused with hair straightening options, Japanese Hair Straightening or Thermal Reconditioning.
+Both procedures are pretty much the same and differ only in minor ways.
+In researching these new innovative hair straightening services, I’ve come to understand the most important consideration . . . an experienced professional.
+Like any chemical hair treatment, it takes some time to get the experience of how different hair types will react any chemical treatment.
+A hairdressers past experience with perms, hair straighteners and hair dyes gives them a leg up in being able to identify a number of critical issues that need attention when considering hair straightening.

 An experienced hairdresser can assess if your hair can handle this type of hair straightening.
 They also will know, from experience, just when your hair has been relaxed enough to stop the processing.

 Seek out a SPECIALIST because the procedure requires special training.
-A good personality type for giving this procedure . . . a meticulous, anal-retentive type who is well-informed and keen on detail.
+A good personality type to seek out is . . . a meticulous, anal-retentive type who is well-informed and keen on detail.

 - Pre-lightened hair

 - Hair straightened with lye type or sodium relaxers

 - A straightening solution is applied and rinsed when your hair has reached the correct stage of relaxation

 - Sections of (approximately 1/4 inch) throughout the head are blow dried and flat-ironed . . . meticulously

 - A neutralizer solution is applied and watched as it “sets in” the new form of the relaxed hair